San Juan Chamelco

-San Juan Chamelco is a town, with a population of 13,264 (2018 census), and a municipality in the Guatemalan department of Alta Verapaz.
-The municipality is situated at 1350 metres above sea level and covers an area of 228 km².
+San Juan Chamelco is a town and a municipality in the Guatemalan department of Alta Verapaz.
+The municipality is situated at 1,350 metres above sea level and covers an area of 228 km2.
 The annual festival is on June 24.
+At the 2018 census, the population of the municipality was 57,456 and that of the town of San Juan Chamelco was 13,264.

+Alta Verapaz is known for its diverse geography, including mountains, forests, and rivers.
+San Juan Chamelco, like many other municipalities in the region, is likely characterized by a mix of indigenous and mestizo populations.

 Climate

 San Juan Chamelco has temperate climate (Köppen: Cfb).

 Geographic location

 San Juan Chamelco is surrounded by Alta Verapaz Department municipalities.